Contra Roosh V. on Evolution

 The view from your window is limited and biased.

-We currently live in a bubble created by the industrial revolution and the sexual revolution.
+We currently live in a bubble created by the industrial and sexual revolutions.
 The industrial revolution vastly increased the amount of energy available for human use, mainly by exploiting fossil fuels.
 The sexual revolution dramatically lowered fertility rates in the developed world.
-For those reasons food production grew faster than the population for a few generations, creating abundance.
+For those reasons, food production grew faster than the population, creating abundance.
 This is not a normal or permanent state of affairs.
-It is an exception to the norm, and there are good reasons to believe it will not persist for very long.
-Fossil fuels are finite, and low fertility rates are self-eliminating.
+It is an exception to the norm, and there are good reasons to believe that it will not persist for very long.
+Fossil fuels are finite, and low fertility is self-eliminating.

-The fundamental error in your thought is that you beg the question.
+You are begging the question: assuming the conclusion in the premises.
 You tacitly assume that human nature is fixed and universal, which is the same as denying that it evolved, or can evolve now.
-Likewise, you assume that the modern welfare state is an endpoint of history, not one of its cul de sacs.
+Likewise, you assume that the modern welfare state is the end of history, not a historical experiment that is doomed to fail.
 Do not assume that human nature and the modern social environment, as they appear from your window, are stable states that will persist indefinitely.
-They are not.
-They are transient.

 Darwin must have gone wrong somewhere about man, and badly wrong.
 For if his theory or explanation of evolution were true, there would be in every species a constantly recurring struggle for life: a competition to survive and reproduce which is so severe that few of the competitors in any generation can win.
 But this prediction of the theory is not borne out by experience in the case of man.
 In no human society, whether savage or civilized, is there any such struggle for life.